 In traditional Jewish practice, the daily tefillot or prayers are divided into three separate services: Shacharit (the morning service), Mincha (the afternoon service), and Maariv (the evening service).

 Origins of the Daily Prayer Services

 By the talmudic period, the institution of praying three times day was an assumed part of Jewish life.
 The Mishnah records that there are three daily services, each connected to a particular time of day (Mishnah Berakhot 4:1).

-The Babylonian Talmud also declares that one should pray three times a day, and a famous dispute emerges about the origins of this practice.
-Rabbi Yose bar Rabbi Hanina says that the weekday prayers were instituted by the patriarchs: Shaharit by Abraham, Minhah by Isaac, and Maariv by Jacob.
+The Babylonian Talmud also declares that men should pray three times a day, and a famous dispute emerges about the origins of this practice.
+Rabbi Yose bar Rabbi Hanina says that the weekday prayers were instituted by the patriarchs: Shacharit by Abraham, Minhah by Isaac, and Maariv by Jacob.

 For the majority of the rabbinic period, when the Mishnah, Talmud, and other early rabbinic sources refer to “tefillah,” they are always specifically referring to the Amidah prayer.

 For much of the rabbinic period, the three services most likely only consisted of the Amidah and nothing else.
 However, by the beginning of the geonic period, and with the assemblage of the first complete liturgy for the synagogue—Seder Rav Amram Gaon in the ninth century—the content of all three services expanded significantly in both breadth and depth.